judsonlmoore/judsonlmoore.com/_pages/terms-and-conditions.md

 ---
 title: 			Terms and Conditions
+description: 	All visitors and users of judsonlmoore.com agree to these terms and conditions
 permalink: 		"/terms-and-conditions/"
 layout: 		page
 comments: 		false
 ---

 <h1>{{ page.title }}</h1>